practical-neuroimaging/practical-neuroimaging.github.com/installation.rst

 ***********************

 To check you have a working installation, please download this `checklist script`_ from Fernando Perez' website, and run it.
+To download, please **Right click** on the link and **Save link as** to save to your hard disk.
 The instructions on what to do are at the top of the file.
 If you have problems, please come to office hours and we'll try and help you.

 .. include:: links_names.inc